-- Higher rates of suicidal ideation and depression in this community than any other population in Australia; and, rates were even higher among the transgender population (Morris 2016); - People with an intersex variation aged 16 years and over were nearly six times more likely to attempt suicide, with 16% having attempted suicide, 60% experiencing suicidal ideation and 26% had self-harmed (Jones et al. 2016); - LGBTIQA+ young people who experience abuse and harassment are more likely to attempt suicide, have thoughts of suicide, and are more likely to have self-harmed (National LGBTI Health Alliance and NLGBTIHA 2020); - LGBTIQA+ people are 14 times more likely to die by suicide than heterosexual people (Morris 2016); - Lesbian women were more likely to engage in self harm and attempt suicide than gay men, but gay men were more likely to have experienced suicide ideation (Morris 2016); - Homosexual or bisexual people (28%), as well as people who were not sure/other (23%), were more likely to be experiencing high or very high psychological distress compared with heterosexuals (11%) (AIHW 2018b); - The LGBTIQA+ population were twice as likely to be diagnosed with a mental health disorder, with 41.1% aged over 16 years meeting the criteria for a mental health disorder in the last 12 months (Morris 2016); - A South Australian survey on LGBTIQA+ health identified that 74% of transgender respondents reported seeking psychological or medical help in relation to their transgender status (DCSI 2017); and - Older South Australian LGBTIQA+ people face challenges associated with social isolation, housing, aged care and health and wellbeing.
-Mental health challenges such as suicide ideation were linked with social isolation (COTA and SARAA 2018).
+- Higher rates of suicidal ideation and depression in this community than any other population in Australia; and, rates were even higher among the transgender population (Morris 2016); - People with an intersex variation aged 16 years and over were nearly six times more likely to attempt suicide, with 16% having attempted suicide, 60% experiencing suicidal ideation and 26% had self-harmed (Jones et al. 2016); - LGBTIQA+ young people who experience abuse and harassment are more likely to attempt suicide, have thoughts of suicide, and are more likely to have self-harmed (National LGBTI Health Alliance and NLGBTIHA 2020); - LGBTIQA+ people are 14 times more likely to die by suicide than heterosexual people (Morris 2016); - Lesbian women were more likely to engage in self harm and attempt suicide than gay men, but gay men were more likely to have experienced suicide ideation (Morris 2016); - Homosexual or bisexual people (28%), as well as people who were not sure/other (23%), were more likely to be experiencing high or very high psychological distress compared with heterosexuals (11%) (AIHW 2018b); - The LGBTIQA+ population were twice as likely to be diagnosed with a mental health disorder, with 41.1% aged over 16 years meeting the criteria for a mental health disorder in the last 12 months (Morris 2016); - A South Australian survey on LGBTIQA+ health identified that 74% of transgender respondents reported seeking psychological or medical help in relation to their transgender status (DCSI 2017); - Older South Australian LGBTIQA+ people face challenges associated with social isolation, housing, aged care and health and wellbeing.
+Mental health challenges such as suicide ideation were linked with social isolation (COTA and SARAA 2018); - Suicide attempts in the past 12 months are 4 x higher among LGBTQA+ young people in SA compared to the general population (Bourne 27 September 2023); and - Suicide attempts over a lifetime are 5 x higher among LGBTQA+ young people in SA compared to the general population (Bourne 27 September 2023).